-To help you we will run training for your campaign teams at the same time as the candidate briefing.
 Additionally, if you can, try and hold a training session where you familiarise your team with your policies, tell them how you would like them to campaign, make sure they understand the rules if they missed our session.
 This is also a great opportunity to talk about some of the benefits they'll get from participating, particularly related to employability after graduation.

-Good people to ask to campaign for you are friends from your halls or accommodation, friends from your course or society but they should all be students here at Worcester.
 Take some time in putting together some kind of rota if possible, so you know how much to expect from friends in terms of time commitment.
 Remember though, these people are doing you a huge favour and will have other time commitments, so don't take it personally if they can't give as much time as you'd like.